Everyone’s a Singer

 When are your sessions?

 The Guelph Community Singers offer two sessions each year: fall and winter.
-Our first session runs from Wednesday, September 6, 2017 until our concert on January 27, 2018.
-Our winter session starts February 7, 2018 and runs until our spring concert on June 16, 2018.
+Our first session runs from early September until our concert in January.
+Our winter session starts late January and runs until our spring concert in May.

 When do you practice?